-There are minor spoilers below for those unfamiliar with the story of Alexander the Great.
+There are minor spoilers below for those unfamiliar with the story of Alexander of Macedonia.

 I don't know what to make of this movie.
 I have always liked reading about the philosophy of past great leaders, and Alexander the Great is definitely one of them.
 Many movies have been made to retell the significent events in their lives, but few have actually delivered.
 Unfortunately this adaption is one such movie.